neonlabsorg/neon-tutorials/hardhat/scripts/MemecoinLaunchpad/README.md

 # Memecoin Launchpad with Raydium Integration

+> **⚠️ DISCLAIMER**: This is a demo project for testing purposes only.
+The contracts and scripts have not been audited and should not be used in production.
+Use at your own risk.

 This directory contains scripts for deploying and testing the Memecoin Launchpad smart contracts on the Neon EVM network, now integrated with Raydium DEX on Solana.

 ## Contracts